Slough: Education

 There are numerous primary and secondary schools serving Slough.
 Of the latter there are four state grammar schools.
 In addition, East Berkshire College has a campus in the area.
 Slough schools are in the top 10 best performers in the country at GCSE level.
 In 2011, 68.1% of pupils left school with a minimum of 5 A*-C grades (with English and maths).
 The national average is 58.9%.

 Thames Valley University (Slough Campus) is currently closed due to the Heart of Slough project.
 The new campus was scheduled to be opened in 2013 as part of the University of West London, but as of March 2022 there had been no progress, as the former site of the university had been sold for housing.

-Cultural references
+In popular culture

 Observatory House was given its name because it is the site where astronomer William Herschel lived, and erected his great 40-foot telescope.

 Crossbow House features in the opening sequences and some filming for the BBC comedy The Office.